OleMussmann/Nix-Package-Search/README.md

     Matches are sorted by type.
 Show 'exact' matches first, then 'direct' matches, and finally 'indirect' matches.
+      exact     SEARCH_TERM
+                registry#SEARCH_TERM
-      exact     channel.SEARCH_TERM
+                channel.SEARCH_TERM
+      direct    SEARCH_TERM-bar
+                registry#SEARCH_TERM-bar
-      direct    channel.SEARCH_TERM-bar
+                channel.SEARCH_TERM-bar
+      indirect  foo-SEARCH_TERM-bar (or match other columns)
+                registry#foo-SEARCH_TERM-bar (or match other columns)
-      indirect  channel.foo-SEARCH_TERM-bar (or match other columns)
+                channel.foo-SEARCH_TERM-bar (or match other columns)

 - `nps PACKAGE_NAME` searches the cache file for packages matching the `PACKAGE_NAME` search string, see image above.
 - The cache is created on the first call.
 Be patient, it might take a while.
-This is done under the hood by calling `nix-env -qaP` and writing the output to a cache file.
+This is done under the hood by calling `nix-env -qaP` (or `nix search REGISTRY` for experimental mode) and writing the output to a cache file.
 Subsequent queries are much faster.

 ### Configuration

 Settings are configured via environment variables.
-Override them when calling `nps`, or in your `*rc` file.
+Override them when calling `nps`, or in the configuration file of your shell, e.g. `.bashrc` or `.zshrc`.

+#### `NIX_PACKAGE_SEARCH_EXPERIMENTAL`
+Use the experimental \"nix search\" command.
+It pulls information from the nix flake registries instead of nix channels.
+This is useful if no channels are in use, or channels are not updated regularly.

+value: `"true"` | `"false"`

+default: `"false"`

 #### `NIX_PACKAGE_SEARCH_FLIP`
 Flip the order of matches?
 By default most relevant matches appear first.
 Flipping the order makes them appear last and is thus easier to read with long output.